wp-plugins/zedity/readme.txt

 A: Yes.
 There are 20+ audio and video services supported as a [Premium Feature](http://zedity.com/plugin/wpfeatures).

 **Q: Do you have tutorials?**
-A: Yes, here they are [Tutorials](zedity.com/blog/tutorials) and others to follow.
+A: Yes, here you can find our [Tutorials](zedity.com/blog/tutorials) and others will follow.

 **Q: ... got another question not reported here?**
 Please contact us for [Support and Assistance](http://zedity.com/support).